stwe/DatatablesBundle/README.markdown

 All the installation instructions are located in the documentation.

-## License
+## Friendly License

-This bundle is under the MIT license.
+This bundle is available under the MIT license.
 See the complete license in the bundle:

     Resources/meta/LICENSE

+You are free to use, modify and distribute this software, as long as the copyright header is left intact (specifically the comment block which starts with /*)!

 ## Reporting an issue or a feature request